-- 10. Uncertainty in Income Taxes As of March 31, 2024 and December 31, 2023, the Company determined it had uncertain tax positions of \$2,448.
+- 12. Uncertainty in Income Taxes As of September 30, 2024 and December 31, 2023, the Company determined it had uncertain tax positions of \$2,448.
 The Company believes the impact will not be material as it will be able to utilize net operating losses to offset a majority of the risk.
-The Company recorded a nominal amount of interest expense which is included as part of income tax expense. - 11.
+The Company recorded a nominal amount of interest expense which is included as part of income tax expense. - 13.
 Income Taxes Income taxes are provided for the tax effects of transactions reported in the financial statements and consist of taxes currently due plus deferred taxes.
-Deferred taxes are provided for differences between the basis of assets and liabilities for financial statements and income tax purposes offset by a valuation allowance. - 12.
+Deferred taxes are provided for differences between the basis of assets and liabilities for financial statements and income tax purposes offset by a valuation allowance. - 14.
 Stock-Based Compensation The Company accounts for its stock-based awards in accordance with ASC 718, Compensation Stock Compensation.
 ASC 718 requires all stock-based payments to employees to be recognized in the consolidated statements of operations based on their fair values.
 The Company uses the Black-Scholes option pricing model to determine the fair value of options granted.
 The Company is recognizing compensation costs only for those stock-based awards expected to vest after considering expected forfeitures.
-Cumulative compensation expense is at least equal to the compensation cost as an element of general and administrative expense in the accompanying statements of operations. - 13.
+Cumulative compensation expense is at least equal to the compensation expense for vested awards.
+Stock-based compensation is recognized on a straight-line basis over the service period of each award.
+The Company records compensation cost as an element of general and administrative expense in the accompanying statements of operations. - 15.
 Stock Option and Warrant Valuation Stock option and warrant valuation models require the input of highly subjective assumptions.
 The fair value of stock-based payment awards was estimated using the Black-Scholes option model with a volatility figure derived from an index of historical stock prices for comparable entities.
-For warrants and stock options issued to non- employees, the Company accounts for the expected life based on the contractual life of the warrants and stock options.
+For warrants and stock options issued to non-employees, the Company accounts for the expected life based on the contractual life of the warrants and stock options.
 For employees, the Company accounts for the expected life of options in accordance with the "simplified" method, which is used for "plain-vanilla" options, as defined in the accounting standards codification.
 The risk-free interest rate was determined from the implied yields of U.S. Treasury zero-coupon bonds with a remaining life consistent with the expected term of the options.
+Volatility is based on the Company's publicly traded historical volatility.